seqeralabs/wave/README.md

           reg.ngrok.io/library/busybox \
           cat foo.txt

-1. List the content of a bucket using `ls`
+8a.
+List the content of a bucket using `ls`:

         docker run \
           --rm \